Ravens–Steelers rivalry: 2020s

 On October 3, 2021, the Ravens tied a record set by the 1974–1977 Steelers for most consecutive games (43) rushing over 100 yards as a team.
 The Ravens' streak dated back to the 2018 season.
 On December 5, the Steelers took the first matchup of the 2021 season with a 20–19 victory, in which Baltimore unsuccessfully attempted a 2-point conversion on a last-minute touchdown that would have given them the win.
 They completed the season sweep during the final week of the season on January 9, 2022, beating the Ravens in overtime with a field goal by Chris Boswell to stay alive in the playoff race, as Indianapolis had lost earlier that day.
 This win, combined with a win by the Raiders later that evening, not only eliminated the Ravens from playoff contention, but sent the Steelers to the playoffs in what would prove to be Roethlisberger's final NFL season, as he would announce his retirement on January 27, 2022.

+Mike Tomlin (left) and John Harbaugh (right) would face each other 40 times as head coaches of the Steelers and Ravens, respectively, the second-most between any two head coaches in NFL history.

-December 11, 2022 marked the 32nd matchup between head coaches John Harbaugh of the Ravens and Mike Tomlin of the Steelers, surpassing Curly Lambeau and Steve Owen for the second-most head-to-head matchups between head coaches in NFL history (the current record is held by Lambeau and George Halas with 49).
+December 11, 2022 marked the 32nd matchup between head coaches John Harbaugh of the Ravens and Mike Tomlin of the Steelers, surpassing Curly Lambeau and Steve Owen for the second-most head-to-head matchups between two head coaches in NFL history (the current record is held by Lambeau and George Halas with 49).
 Kenny Pickett made his first start against the Ravens in Pittsburgh, however it would be short lived, as he would sustain a hit from Ravens linebacker Roquan Smith during the Steelers opening drive, forcing him to leave the game.
 In relief, Mitch Trubisky would come out in relief but throw 3 interceptions in a 16–14 loss that would also see Ravens backup Quarterback Tyler Huntley who was already starting in relief of Lamar Jackson go down as well, forcing Baltimore to start Anthony Brown.
 On January 1, 2023, in Baltimore, Pickett would make his second start, throwing for 168 yards and 1 touchdown in a close 16–13 win.

 They met in the 2024–25 NFL playoffs for the first time since 2014.
 This time, it was played at M&T Bank Stadium, home of the Ravens.
 The Ravens won 28–14 to eliminate the Steelers.
+Ravens tailback Derrick Henry was the primary force, recording 186 yards and two touchdowns, while quarterback Lamar Jackson added 82 rushing yards and two passing touchdowns despite being without top receiver Zay Flowers.